RayAndrade/TheRayCode/PHP/AbstractFactory/README.md

 }
 ```
 So you see we need a coulpe of classes to add to this interface.
-We will create a couple of interface for our project.
+We will create a couple of interfaces for our project.
 The interfaces se want to add will be **AbstractProductA** and **AbstractProductB**.
 We start with the interface **AbstractProductA**.
 Its code will be: